tenoriojuann/SmartMirror/README.md

 You will need an API Key from Google, with the Calendar API enabled and the domain set to localhost:8000

-Put your API Key inside the quickstart.html file, where <API_KEY> is.
+Put your API Key inside the quickstart.html file, where CLIENT_ID is.

 Now run a local server by typing this into the terminal. "python3 http.server 8000"